Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Experiment

 \subsection{Results}

-In Fig. \ref{fig:all_traj}, the learning trajectory of the proposed algorithms is depicted.
-The trajectories are averaged after 5 trials.
-The time window $l$ is selected to be $1,3,6,10,20$.
-In the array of figures, each row represents a disturbance condition and each column represents an algorithm.
+In Fig. \ref{fig:all_traj}, the learning trajectories of the proposed algorithms are depicted, with trajectories being averaged after 5 trials.
+We experiment with various time window $l$, specifically $1,3,6,10,20$.
+In the array of figures, each row corresponds to a specific disturbance condition, while each column represents a different algorithm.
 The algorithms compared are original LSTM-TD3 without past action sequence, LSTM-TD3 with past action sequence, LSTM-TD3$_{1ha1hc}$, LSTM-TD3$_{1ha2hc}$, H-TD3 and original TD3 from the left column.
-The disturbances are "temporal sinusoidal wave", "random sinusoidal wave", "noise" and "hidden" from the top.
-The number of the iteration varies depending on the disturbance conditions. \\ Fig. \ref{fig:endperformance} shows the normalized total reward of the last ten records by taking algorithm types on the x-axis.
-Each figure describes the result of "temporal sinusoidal wave", "random sinusoidal wave", "noise" and "hidden" conditions respectively.
+The disturbances are “temporal sinusoidal wave”, “random sinusoidal wave”, “noise” and “hidden” from the top.
+The number of iteration varies depending on the disturbance conditions.

+Fig. \ref{fig:endperformance} shows the normalized total reward of the last ten records by taking algorithm types on the x-axis.
+Each figure describes the result of “temporal sinusoidal wave”, “random sinusoidal wave”, “noise” and “hidden” conditions respectively.
 The lines are drawn to compare the effect of the time window $l$.

 \paragraph{Overall Analysis} Compared to TD3, all algorithms using an LSTM layer demonstrated superior performance in the tested POMDP conditions.
 Particularly, in the “noise” and the “hidden” cases, TD3 struggled to learn.
 The “noise” environment generates the reward based on the noisy observation.
 Without access a sequence, it is difficult to learn since the observation values are not unique to the reward signal.
 Also, in the “hidden” scenario, a model without an LSTM layer struggled to recover information related to angular velocity which is part of the reward function.